vladkinoman/just-my-notes/games/board-games/best-board-games.md

 1: What's the best head to head games on here?

-> 3: I would say Twilight Struggle, *Carcassonne*, Castles of Burgundy, *Race for the Galaxy* are definitely worth it for head to head games.
+> 3: I would say *Twilight Struggle*, *Carcassonne*, **Castles of Burgundy**, *Race for the Galaxy* are definitely worth it for head to head games.
 There are a few on the list I haven't played so I can't really speak for those.

 ## Great Games with Traditional Playing Cards